 Installation and Setup Difficulties

-Many users struggle with TVMob installation from the start.
-The sideloading process confuses FireStick users who aren’t technically inclined, leading to partially installed or corrupted applications that don’t function properly.
+The users find the installation process challenging.
+It requires sideloading, which confuses the FireStick users who aren’t technically inclined, leading to partially installed or corrupted applications that don’t function properly.

 Forum posts frequently describe users who spend hours trying to get TVMob working, only to end up with non-functional installations that require factory resets to resolve.
 The lack of official installation support means users rely on unofficial tutorials that may be outdated or incorrect.